 further education level.

-Please read the definitions below, and those on our Definitions page, before you read the rest of our information, and remember that in the context of the fee status regulations these terms always mean what is explained in the definitions, and not what you might interpret from an ‘everyday’ understanding of the words.
+Please read the information below before looking at information for your relevant area of the UK.
+Remember that in the context of the fee status regulations terms mean what is explained in the definitions, and not what you might interpret from an ‘everyday’ understanding of the words.

 Last modified: 17 October 2013